 Ready to visit Palomino Colombia?
 Here are a few more travel tips and important things to know.

-- Electricity – blackouts are very frequent here (daily).
-However, when I first visited in March 2022, there was major electrical system work being conducted to improve the system
+- Electricity - blackouts are very frequent here (daily).
+However, there are currently works to improve electricity connectivity throughout the town.

 - Bugs and sandflies - just like in Minca, the sandflies here are ruthless.
 These guys leave really itchy bites for days.
 Remember your bug spray!

-- No ATMs – cash is king in Palomino.
-There are no ATMs here yet.
-So, remember to get all your cash out at Santa Marta before you head here.
+- ATMs - cash is king in Palomino.
+There is now one ATM in town but it may not be 100% reliable.
+So, it might be a good idea to get all your cash out at Santa Marta before you head here.
 Otherwise, there is a Bancocolombia ATM in nearby Mingueo (20 minutes away).

 - Rough seas - if you are not a confident swimmer, don't swim at the beach here.
 Seas can get rough and the currents are notoriously strong.